Using OpenPGP keys with ssh

 $ gpgconf -L

-The output has to contain the line
+The output should contain the line:

 agent-ssh-socket:/home/user/.gnupg/S.gpg-agent.ssh